carpenter-singh-lab/2024_vanDijk_PLoS_CytoSummaryNet/README.md

 	python Preprocess_LINCS.py @script_input_files/lincs_preprocessing_input.txt

 ### Train the feature aggregation model on the preprocessed plates
-_modify the "script_input_files/main_LINCS_input.txt" file to fit the hyperparameters you are using._
+_modify the "script_input_files/main_LINCS_input.txt" file to the hyperparameters that you want to use._

 	python main_LINCS.py @script_input_files/main_LINCS_input.txt